Score-based change point detection via tracking the best of infinitely many experts: Numerical Experiments

+In this section we introduce pseudocodes for the online prediction algorithms employed in Algorithm~\ref{alg:score-based} and briefly discuss the implementation details.
+Lemma~\ref{lem:ew} provides an explicit form of the exponentially weighted average.
+Thus, the computation of the EW forecast is straightforward.
+We outline it in Algorithm~\ref{alg:ew}.

+Regarding the fixed share algorithm, Lemmata~\ref{lem:v} and~\ref{lem:z} introduce closed-form expressions of the the recurrence relations for the auxiliary variables \(Z_{s:t}, V_t\) and prediction \(\widehat \btheta^{FS}_t\).
+At each time step \(t\) we calculate \(\widehat \btheta_{s:t-1}(\eta_t)\) and \(Z_{s:t-1}(\eta_t)\) for all \(1 \le s \le t-1\).
+Recurrence relation for \(V_{t-1}(\eta_t)\) requires the values \(V_{s}(\eta_s)\) and \(Z_{k:s-1}(\eta_t)\) for all \(1 \le k \le s-1 < t-1\).
+In the case of a constant learning rate \(\eta_1= \ldots = \eta_t = \eta\), we store the previously computed variables for reuse in subsequent rounds.
+With a varying \(\eta_t\), they need to be recomputed on each round.
+This reduces the space complexity, but significantly increases the running time of the procedure.
+The complexity of the algorithm was specified at the end of Section~\ref{sec:application} for both scenarios.
+Ultimately, the learning rate is chosen to be constant in all of the experimental setups.
+We summarize the fixed share algorithm below.
+To the best of our knowledge, Algorithm~\ref{alg:fs} has not appeared in the literature.

-\subsection{Synthetic data sets}
+\subsection{Synthetic Data Sets}

+We move to the empirical study of the algorithm presented in this paper.
 The experiments conducted on Gaussian sequences were designed to assess the effectiveness of the procedure in identifying alterations in the mean and variance of the data distribution.
 To evaluate the performance of the method thoroughly, we implemented and tested several distinct experimental setups.
 They enabled us to validate the procedure and fine-tune its parameters, thereby enhancing our understanding of its capabilities and limitations in detecting changes in statistical properties.
 Settings of the experiments are listed below.

 \textbf{Example 1: mean shift detection in a univariate sequence.}\quad We generated a series of $T = 300$ i.i.d. observations of Gaussian random variable.
 First $\tau = 150$ samples were drawn from $\cN(0, \sigma^2)$ with $\sigma=0.2$, the rest were derived from the same distribution, shifted in the expectation by 2 standard deviations: $\cN(\mu, \sigma^2), \; \mu=2\sigma$.